More Efficiently, and Effectively, Manage this Valuable Resource

 If you’re interested in updating your physician directory, in order to move ahead with a Physician Needs Analysis, click here to schedule a discovery call today.
 Our team of experts can help you create, or improve, your physician directory.
 We’ll then take inventory of the providers in your market, calculate a demographically adjusted demand model based on a weighted average of several models, and adjust for potential provider retirements.
 In the end, you’ll be better equipped to attract new patients, increase physician capability, and maximize in-network patient transfers.

-By Morgan Atkins, Senior Director, Innovation for StratasanConnect with Stratasan on LinkedIn or follow Stratasan on Twitter and Facebook
+By Morgan Atkins, VP of Products and Innovation for StratasanConnect with Stratasan on LinkedIn or follow Stratasan on Twitter and Facebook